Volkswagen Tiguan Reliability Guide: What NY Drivers Should Know Before Buying Used

 Maintenance Costs & Ownership Expenses

-Tiguans generally perform well in crash tests and later models include strong safety suites.
-Always check a vehicle’s accident history structural repairs can affect safety and resale.
+Tiguans generally perform very well in IIHS and NHTSA crash tests, and later models include a strong suite of active safety tech like blind spot monitoring and autonomous braking.
+However, always check a specific vehicle’s accident history via a VIN report structural repairs from previous accidents can compromise the vehicle's safety integrity and severely hurt your future resale value.

 Fuel Economy: City vs Highway